'A book of remarkable originality... This is a ground-breaking social and cultural history.

 2019 Australian history prize

-Print: An updated print edition arrives in November, featuring a new, extended preface, 'Political Bibles'.
+Print: Check your library or local independent bookstore for the updated print edition, featuring a new, extended preface, 'Political Bibles'.

 "I was completely hooked from the first paragraph...
 This book is perfect for those of us that like to know the origins of our communal thinking, believing and doing, and to consider what needs to change." - Chris Gordon, Readings Melbourne.